heistp/irtt/README.md

    4) The server has an HMAC key set with `-hmac` and the client either has not specified a key or it's incorrect.
 Make sure the client has the correct HMAC key, also specified with the `-hmac` parameter.
-   5) The server has multiple IP addresses and you've specified a hostname or IP to the client that is not the same IP that the server uses to reply.
-      This can be verified using `tcpdump -i eth0 udp port 2112`, replacing eth0 with the actual interface and 2112 with the actual port used.
-If you see that the server is replying, but its source IP is different than the IP you specified to the client, there are two possible solutions:
-      1) Ideally, the server should be started with explicit bind addresses using the `-b` parameter, so that replies always come back from the IP address that requests were received on.
-A warning is printed on server startup if there are multiple global unicast IP addresses and the bind addresses were not specified.
-      2) If you do not have access to the server, you can work around it by using the tcpdump command above and finding out what IP the server is replying with.
-Specify that IP address to the client.
-Notify the server admin to configure the server with explicit bind addresses.

 7) Why don't you include median values for send call time, timer error and server processing time?